 4. Once the tofu has cooked, remove from the oven but keep the oven on.
 Transfer the tofu a bit at a time to the satay sauce coating the cubes carefully.
 Once all the tofu is in the bowl and coated, put to one side to marinate.

-5. On the same baking tray you cooked the tofu on, add the broccoli, spring onion and chickpeas.
+5. On the same baking tray you cooked the tofu on, add the broccoli, spring onions and chickpeas.
 Drizzle with a tsp of sesame oil and 2 tsp of light soy sauce and bake in the oven for 20 minutes.
 5 minutes before the greens are due to come out the oven, fry the peanut tofu on a medium to high heat in a saucepan.

 6. Remove the greens from the oven and divide between two bowls.
 Serve with brown rice topped with the peanut tofu and a squeeze of fresh lime.